isc-projects/stork/doc/man/stork-agent.8.rst

 ~~~~~~~~~~~

 The ``stork-agent`` is a small tool that operates on systems
 that are running BIND 9 and Kea services.
-The Stork server connects to
+The Stork Server connects to
-the Stork agent and uses it to monitor services remotely.
+the Stork Agent and uses it to monitor services remotely.

 Arguments
 ~~~~~~~~~

 Stork does not use an explicit configuration file.
 Instead, its behavior can be controlled with command-line switches and/or variables.
-The Stork agent takes the following command-line switches.
+The Stork Agent takes the following command-line switches.
 Equivalent environment variables are listed in square brackets, where applicable.

 ``--listen-stork-only``
-   listen for commands from the Stork server only, but not for Prometheus requests.
+   listen for commands from the Stork Server only, but not for Prometheus requests.
    [$STORK_AGENT_LISTEN_STORK_ONLY]

 ``--listen-prometheus-only``
-   listen for Prometheus requests only, but not for commands from the Stork server.
+   listen for Prometheus requests only, but not for commands from the Stork Server.
    [$STORK_AGENT_LISTEN_PROMETHEUS_ONLY]

 ``-v`` or ``--version``